UniversalDependencies/docs/treebanks/yue_hk/yue_hk-pos-INTJ.md

 ## Morphology

-The form / lemma ratio of `INTJ` is 1.285714 (the average of all parts of speech is 1.624294).
+The form / lemma ratio of `INTJ` is 1.000000 (the average of all parts of speech is 1.001746).

-The 1st highest number of forms (16) was observed with the lemma “_”: aam6, em6, 下, 下馬, 吓, 呀, 呀m, 唔好意思, 喂, 喔, 嗱, 對唔住, 欸, 殊, 誒, 誒m.
+The 1st highest number of forms (1) was observed with the lemma “aam6”: aam6.

 The 2nd highest number of forms (1) was observed with the lemma “e1”: e1.